Computer screen with JRebel and VSCode logos

 Java Development Time Savings With JRebel

-While these extensions are fun and enable cool features, the Jrebel extension addresses one of the foremost pain points with Java development: lost productivity time due to redeploys and rebuilds.
+While these extensions are fun and enable cool features, the JRebel extension addresses one of the foremost pain points with Java development: lost productivity time due to redeploys and rebuilds.
 Traditionally, Java developers must redeploy code to visualize changes, but with JRebel, developers can view code changes instantly—no downtime required.

 One of the biggest obstacles teams face is too many tasks and not enough time to accomplish them in, so imagine the impact that even redeploy times of three minutes or less can have on developer productivity and task flow.
 That impact is magnified when you consider that 27% of redeploys take 10 minutes or longer to achieve a visibly changed state at runtime.
 Combined, that adds up to a month of lost Java development productivity over the course of a year.